servo/book/src/hacking/using-devtools.md

 ![Setting up the port in Firefox](../images/devtools-firefox-setup.png)

-4. Accept the incoming connection by pressing `Y` in the terminal that servoshell is running in.
+4. Accept the incoming connection.
+   If no confirmation dialog appears, press `Y` in the terminal that servoshell is running in.

 ![Accept the connection in the terminal](../images/devtools-accept-connection.png)